 The stress of living with chronic pain and relentless fatigue can put a person into "overload."
 That can result in overwhelming feelings of nervousness and anxiety.
 What isn't clear is whether a stressful life brings about the fibromyalgia or if having fibromyalgia leads to stress.

 No matter which comes first, stress adds to problems of anger, distractibility, and irritability.
-It can even lead to further physical changes, such as high blood pressure or heart problems.
 Most patients feel worsening of pain and fatigue when they have more stress.
 Sometimes, severe stress occurs just before the disease starts.

 Is Depression Common With Chronic Pain Conditions?

 Feelings of depression are common with all types of chronic pain, including headache, back and neck pain, hip pain, shoulder pain, and the pain of fibromyalgia.
 For example, the prevalence of major depression in people with chronic low back pain is three to four times greater than in the general population.